Robinson will be 'ready' to lead England attack

 Broad has been padded up a number of times in the reign of captain Ben Stokes, but this was his first appearance as the nighthawk.

 What followed was comical.
-He skied a chance from his second ball, only for bowler Scott Kuggeleijn and Blundell to watch the ball drop land between them.
-In the next over, Broad was hit on the head by New Zealand captain Tim Southee before smearing a boundary.
+He skied a chance from his second ball, only for bowler Scott Kuggeleijn and Blundell to watch the ball drop between them.
+In the next over, Broad was hit on the head by New Zealand captain Tim Southee's bouncer before smearing a boundary.

 He ended the day six not out, with Ollie Pope unbeaten on 14.